 All information in this presentation is current as of today's date.

-- Retiree healthcare options may change in the future.

-- Changes may apply to new retirees.

-- Changes may apply to existing retirees.
+- Retiree healthcare options may change in the future. - Any changes may apply to new retirees. - Any changes may apply to existing retirees. - Any changes may apply to both existing and new retirees.